-About 1 in 3 adults in the United States has HBP.
+About 1 in 3 adults in the United States have High Blood Pressure.
 HBP itself usually has no symptoms.
 You can have it for years without knowing it.
 During this time, though, it can damage the heart, blood vessels, kidneys, and other parts of your body.
-This is why knowing your blood pressure numbers is important, even when you're feeling fine.
+Knowing your blood pressure numbers is important, even when you’re feeling fine.
 If your blood pressure is normal, you can work with your health care team to keep it that way.
-If your blood pressure is too high, you need treatment to prevent damage to your body's organs.
+If your blood pressure is too high, you need treatment to prevent damage to your body’s organs.

 Blood Pressure Numbers